espocrm/documentation/administration/troubleshooting.md

 where `www-data` is a web-server user.

-4. If there are no errors, check Scheduled Job if any job was executed (see Log sub panel).
+4. If there are no errors, check Scheduled Job if any job was executed (see a Log panel).